top of page

 Do PRIME Products ‘Refresh’, ‘Replenish’, and ‘Refuel’?

 Because ‘refresh’ is such a nebulous (or vague) term, it’s really difficult to suggest that a product can or can’t ‘refresh’ someone.
 Again, ‘replenish’ is a bit of a vague term.
 Taking the Merriam-Webster definition of ‘replenish’, it’s ‘to fill or build up again’.
 I would agree that PRIME drinks can fill you up, but so can petrol (or any liquid for that matter), so what does this say about whether we should drink PRIME or not?
 Okay, ‘refuel’ is a term that we can work with, as it’s often used in the realm of sports nutrition.
-If I read between the lines, I believe that PRIME are claiming that their products can do the following two things:
+If I read between the lines, I believe that PRIME are claiming that their products can do the following 2 things:

 1. Replace fluids lost during activities like exercise (i.e., hydrate)